 Charging Time

-However, if you want a quicker turnaround charge time, then look at the charging time.
+Consider the charging time of the vacuum.
 Charging times can vary by model, but generally, it takes 2-3 hours for a complete charge.

 Run Time